Bridget Hamilton

 Emma Cadogan

-GLC Position - Manager Workforce DH
+GLC Position - Ex officio member

 Emma has been part of the mental health and alcohol and other drugs (AOD) workforce team at the Department of Health for 5 years.
 Emma has social work and training qualifications and extensive experience managing learning and development related programs and projects in the health sector.
 Prior to working at the department, Emma has held positions with the Prahran Mission, the UK’s National Health Service, and the Pharmaceutical Society of Australia.